boubekeursidahmed/moviesApp/README.md

 <h4>Contributing</h4>
 If you would like to contribute to this project, please fork the repository and submit a pull request.

-<h4>License</h4>
-This project is licensed under the MIT License - see the LICENSE.md file for details.

 <h4>Acknowledgments</h4>
 This app was inspired by the official Android documentation on SharedPreferences.